 Schedule

 The HFT project is proposing a tailored strategy by having a combined CD-2, CD-3 review.

-This has been assumed in developing the preliminary schedule.
-The designs are well advanced, so combining these is feasible.The HFT project has two phases: the first phase consists of the assembly of PXL ladders using either phase-1 or ultimate sensors, the mechanical insertion mechanism, and the mechanical integration with the small-diameter beam pipe and the STAR detector.
+The HFT project has several phases:

+The first phase consists of the assembly of PXL ladders using either phase-1 or ultimate sensors, the mechanical insertion mechanism, and the mechanical integration with the small-diameter beam pipe and the STAR detector.
 This is required for an engineering run scheduled for Q1FY13 in time for RHIC run-13.

+The second phase pf the PXL system consist of construction and assembly of the ladders with the final sensors and readout system ready for installation in Q1FY14 ahead of RHIC run-14.
+Note that the PXL detector, due to the rapid insertion mechanism will be installed into STAR when detector is in place for beam.
+The SSD will be installed at this same time.

+The IST will be assembled and tested ready for installation in Q2FY14, and will be assembled with IDS and SSD in Q3FY14.

+Confirmation of the CD-4 key performance parameters will be done by Q2FY14.

+--Remove this stuff----

+,The HFT project has two phases: the first phase consists of the assembly of PXL ladders using either phase-1 or ultimate sensors, the mechanical insertion mechanism, and the mechanical integration with the small-diameter beam pipe and the STAR detector.
+This is required for an engineering run scheduled for Q1FY13 in time for RHIC run-13.
 The second phase consists of the assembly of final ladders for the PXL, and the IST and SSD detectors, and is scheduled for Q2FY14.
 However, this funding driven schedule does not allow the full system, i.e., PXL, IST and SSD to be installed inside the STAR detector during the second quarter of FY14, since this time of year is usually during a RHIC run.
 Under such normal running conditions the full HFT will be installed in STAR ahead of run-15 for Project Completion in Q1FY15.
 The PXL detector, due to the rapid insertion mechanism, could be ready and inserted into beam opportunistically already during run-14.
 The SSD detector upgrade schedule would also allow it to be installed ahead of run-14.
 The collaboration will revisit the schedule of the IST before CD-2 with the goal of accelerating it for a Q1FY14 installation (i.e., ahead of run-14).

+-- Check this ---

 With a preliminary CD-4 date of Q1FY15 and a planned early finish date of Q3FY14 for the final task of assembling the IST and SSD on the support cone and verification of functionality, 12 weeks have been allocated for Performance Validation and Document development, Project Closeout, and Lessons Learned.
 This allows approximately 30 weeks of float after the end of the early finish schedule.

 The critical path for Early Finish is determined by the production of the sensors, bonding and assembly and testing of the ladders for the IST detector, as shown in the following figure: